byuflowlab/Aeroelasticity.jl/docs/src/guide.md

 ```
 where ``M(x,y,p,t)`` is a function which defines the mass matrix corresponding to the differential equation, ``f(x, y, p, t)`` is a function which defines the mass matrix multiplied state rates, ``x`` is a vector of states, ``y`` is a vector of inputs/coupling variables, ``p`` is a vector of parameters, and ``t`` is the current time.

-As described in the documentation for [`Peters`](@ref), the state, input, and parameter vectors for the aerodynamic model are
+As described in the documentation for the [`Peters`](@ref) model, its state, input, and parameter vectors are defined as
 ```math
 x_\text{aero} = \begin{bmatrix} \lambda_1 \\ \lambda_2 \\ \vdots \\ \lambda_N \end{bmatrix} \quad
 y_\text{aero} = \begin{bmatrix} u \\ v \\ \omega \end{bmatrix} \quad